 As described in Battelle (2006b), there was a potential for internal exposure to resuspended material from the AEC work during non-AEC operations soon after the actual operations.
 To estimate exposure from resuspended materials, this analysis assumed that surfaces in the building became contaminated by deposition of uranium dust during operations similar to metalworking operations.
-The estimate used here assumes the maximum intake from inhalation for the researchers in uranium metal production (Chemistry Building), the metal production operations (Annex 1), and scrap recovery (Annex 2).
+The estimate used here assumed the maximum intake from inhalation for the researchers in uranium metal production (Chemistry Building), metal production operations (Annex 1), and scrap recovery (Annex 2).
 The method used in Battelle (2006b) was applied to the maximum intake described for each process.
-Table 5-3 shows the intake in picocuries per day for each building for the specified periods.
-The annual inhalation intake from resuspension of deposited material for a worker in the Chemistry Building, Physical Chemistry Annex 1, and Annex 2 buildings, assuming the worst-case air concentrations for a 1-yr working operation.
-For ingestion, NIOSH (2004) indicates that the ingestion rate, in terms of disintegrations per minute for an 8-hr workday, can be estimated by multiplying the air concentration in disintegrations per minute per cubic meter by a factor of 0.2.
-The ingestion intakes are also provided in Table 5-3.
+Table 5-4 shows the intake in picocuries per day for each building for the specified periods.
+The annual inhalation intake from resuspension of deposited material for a worker in the Chemistry Building, Physical Chemistry Annex 1, and Annex 2 buildings, assuming the worst-case air concentrations for a 1-year working operation, is shown in Table 5-4.
+These intakes apply to anyone in the building, regardless of job description.
+For ingestion, NIOSH (2004) indicates that the ingestion rate, in terms of disintegrations per minute for an 8-hour workday, can be estimated by multiplying the air concentration in disintegrations per minute per cubic meter by a factor of 0.2.
+The ingestion intakes are also provided in Table 5-4.

-Table 5-3.
+Table 5-4.
 Resuspension during periods with no uranium operations (pCi/d).